Privacy policy | Racecheck

 Organisations data – name, size, location, contact details and event information for the organisation

 We also collect, use and share aggregated data such as statistical or demographic data for any purpose.
 Aggregated data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
+For example, we may aggregate your usage data to calculate the percentage of users accessing a specific Website’s feature.
+However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Policy.

 We do not collect any special categories of personal data about you.
 This includes details about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences.
+Nor do we collect any personal data about criminal convictions and offences.

 1. How we use your personal information

-Your privacy is protected by law.
+Your personal data are protected by law.

 What we use your personal information for